Taringa!: Legal proceedings

-Taringa's approach and solution
+Resolution and acquittal

-In December 2012, the website announced an upgraded system to report content susceptible to copyright infringement.
-Taringa! uses the "notice and takedown" method which is based on a North American model of Intellectual Property management on the internet, known as Digital Millennium Copyright Act (DMCA).
-Those procedures were made with the purpose of reaching an agreement with the "Cámara Argentina del Libro" (CAL), the body that regulates book copyright in Argentina.
+In December 2012, the website announced an upgraded system to report content susceptible to copyright infringement, based on a "notice and takedown" method modeled after the Digital Millennium Copyright Act (DMCA).

-Finally, in 2013, after having established channels of communication with the owners of Taringa!, the main plaintiffs in the case decided to desist from continuing the lawsuit.
-In April that same year, Taringa! signed an agreement with some leading intellectual property organizations to make a joint effort to "democratise the circulation of culture commodities online."...
-"The agreement with Taringa "opened a new phase of development as far as copyright laws are concerned" as it was said after the meeting.
+In 2013, the main plaintiffs decided to desist from continuing the lawsuit.
+In April that same year, Taringa! signed an agreement with leading intellectual property organizations to work jointly on the circulation of cultural content online.